ultravioletrs/cocos-docs/docs/agent.md

 ## vsock connection between agent & manager

 Agent sends agent events to the manager via vsock.
-The manager listens to the vsock and forwards the events to the Prism or other clients via gRPC.
+The manager listens to the vsock and forwards the events via gRPC.
 The agent events are used to show the status of the computation inside the TEE so that a user can be aware of what is happening inside the TEE.

 ## Security